 Visit the Andy Warhol Museum in Pittsburgh to explore legendary work of the pop art phenomenon Andy Warhol.
 As the famed illustrator of “Campbell’s Soup Cans” and the “Gold Marilyn Monroe,” Mr. Warhol is a creative genius who inspired artists across the nation.
 For an affordable escape from the brisk weather, you’ll get a first-hand look at Warhol’s art collection — including over 7,000 pieces proudly displayed in his hometown, Pittsburgh, Pa.

 8. Frick Art & Historical Center - Pittsburgh and its Countryside

-Reserve a winter vacation at the Nemacolin Woodland Resort to pamper yourself and your little ones with calming sensations.
-As a family-friendly resort, Nemacolin focuses on the well-being of children ages 5 to 13 at The Grove Children’s Spa with salon, massage and facial services.
-Don’t worry, adults — you can relax at the Woodlands Spa and enjoy full-body pampering from the Mystic Touch package, or cleanse your spirit with the Dream Catcher massage.
+Reserve a winter vacation at the Nemacolin to pamper yourself and your little ones with calming sensations.
+As a family-friendly resort, Nemacolin focuses on the well-being of children ages 5 to 13 at The Grove Children’s Spa with salon, massage, and facial services.
+Don’t worry, adults — you can relax at the Nemacolin Spa and enjoy full-body pampering from the Mystic Touch package, or cleanse your spirit with the Dream Catcher massage.
 With access to the 2,400-square-foot fitness center, as well as steamy hot tubs and saunas, Nemacolin’s cozy hospitality will warm your entire afternoon.
-For some added entertainment, you can explore the resort’s $45-millon art collection in the 24-hour Nemacolin Gallery, and antique automobiles in the Woodlands Auto Toy Store, both located inside the resort.
+For some added entertainment, you can explore the resort’s $45-millon art collection in the 24-hour Nemacolin Gallery, and antique automobiles in the Nemacolin Auto Toy Store, both located inside the resort.